Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Space-time metric and the conservation equations

-Hereafter, any relevant radial distance will be scaled in units of $GM_{BH}/c^2$ and any relevant velocity will be scaled by $c$, where $G$, $M_{BH}$ and $c$ are universal gravitational constant, mass of the black hole and speed of light in vacuum respectively. $G=c={\mathbf M_{BH}}=1$ is adopted.
-The allowed domain of $a$, the Kerr paramter is taken as $-1<a<1$ as usual.
+Hereafter, radial distances will be scaled in units of $GM_{BH}/c^2$ and associated will be scaled by $c$, where $G$, $M_{BH}$ and $c$ are universal gravitational constant, mass of the black hole and speed of light in vacuum, respectively. $G=c={\mathbf M_{BH}}=1$ is adopted.
+The allowed domain of $a$, the Kerr parameter is taken as $-1<a<1$ as usual.

 Using Boyer-Lindquist \citep{boyer} co-ordinates, the corresponding metric element for the Kerr family of solutions in the spherical polar co-ordinate can be expressed as where $\theta$ is the polar angle, $\mu=1+\frac{a^2}{r^2}\cos^2\theta$ and $\Delta=r^2-2r+a^2$.